anushrii/Digit-Classifier/README.md

 ### 5. Run a hyperparameter tuning job

 The hyperparameter tuning job config can be found at `hyperparameter_tuning/config.yaml` .

 Update the given parameters as needed.
 Adding new parameters is not supported in the current implementation.

+For the chosen number of runs `num_runs`, a random conmbination of provided parameters will be picked.

 Sample: